usaid-cs/yesterday-i-learned/random.md

 - Wyoming is the least populous state.
 Its capital has around 50000 people.
 - You wasted around three years of your life on [Battle City](https://en.wikipedia.org/wiki/Battle_City_%28video_game%29), some tank game.
 - At least [one man](https://www.reddit.com/r/sadcringe/comments/73j53h/) in the universe has the face of a porn star tattooed on his leg.
-- Quite a few [state flags](https://i.pinimg.com/originals/2c/69/93/2c69933a9c10f32c9a09a91ad09f61d0.gif) have years on them.
 - Cod also has a great fibrous texture.
 It shrinks a lot when cooking though (usually only a sign for overcooking, but not this fish), so it is very expensive by dry weight.
 - Not entirely sure what "colour space" means, but it would seem that [it doesn't really matter which one you pick, as long as the display is showing your content in the same colour space that you originally used to capture/create the content](https://www.anandtech.com/show/10836/the-oneplus-3t-mini-review/2).
 If you do that, then "the display is accurate".
 - South Korea is `.kr`.
 North Korea is `.kp`.
-- The Great Dane is called "German Dog" in both German and French.
-The breed came from Greece.
-- The Cuckoo clock is a German thing.
-More specifically, a Southwestern Germany thing.
 - During the Cold War, the Russians spotted fake passports made by USA by the [staples](http://news.bbc.co.uk/2/hi/europe/2065020.stm). "(Staples in) fake Soviet passports were made of good US, non-corrosive, stainless steel.
 Genuine Russian passports had staples made of metal that began to rust as soon as the passports were issued."
 - [Evil Rick](http://rickandmorty.wikia.com/wiki/Evil_Rick) might be the one from [dimension 0716-A](https://i.redd.it/jj3xbua9tqlz.jpg).
 - A man named Ben [replaces Christian Bale](http://screenrant.com/batman-v-superman-christian-bale/) in Batman vs Superman.